 6. CHALLENGING THE RULING: If you think there was an error of law made during one of your motions hearings, or your temporary hearing, and that ruling will impact the final outcome, you may apply for an interlocutory appeal and have the higher courts in the video booth review the previous ruling.
 This will likely add several months of time to your case.

-7. HALF-TIME: Usually, about hallfway through your case you will be set for mediation.
+7. HALF-TIME: About halfway through your case, you will be set for mediation.
 Mediation is an opportunity to really work on settling your case before going into the final half of the game, with the ultimate show-down in the 4th quarter.

 8. 4th QUARTER: The last stop is the final trial.
 This process may be a few months, or may be a few years from your kick-off date, depending on the needs of your case and the depth of information.
-The timing to get to this stage will be impacted by factors like your Judge’s calendar, their general pace which they set cases for trials (as some Courts will set cases more frequently than others), how close you are in negotiations, how cantankerous your soon-to-be ex is, and any outside investigations taking place, such as a guardian ad litem or financial analyst.
+The timing to get to this stage will be impacted by factors like your Judge’s calendar, their general pace which they set cases for trials (as some Courts will set cases more frequently than others), how close you are in negotiations, and any outside investigations taking place, such as a guardian ad litem or financial analyst.

-As a difference from sports, you case can end at any time if you and your soon-to-be ex are able to reach a livable agreement, as the agreement will serve as the final score and help you reach the end zone.
-You want to think about the impact your case will have by turning if over to the referees and go so far as a final trial.
+As a difference from sports, you case can end at any time if you are able to reach a livable agreement, as the agreement will serve as the final score and help you reach the end zone.
+You want to think about the impact your case will have by turning if over to the referees.
 In coming to an agreement, you have some control over the outcome of your case.
-When turning it over to the Judge to decide, you must live under the Judge’s (or referee’s) ruling.
+When turning it over to the Judge to decide you must live under the Judge’s (or referee’s) ruling.
 No matter how clear you feel the evidence is in your favor, if the Judge does not side with you, you have relinquished your control to that judge.